matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 Advantages to "Threads as rooms" include:
  * May be simpler for client implementations.
- * Restricting events visiblity as the room creator
+ * Restricting events visibility as the room creator
  * Ability to create read-only threads

 Disadvantages include: